 September 2018, one the Frisian bastards hiked the Grande Randonnée 20 in Corsica.
 GR-vingt, as the French say.
-The GR20 is Europe’s toughest long-distance trail, and one of the most dangerous, as it turned out.
-This bastard wanted to experience the similarities of hiking trails that cover ‘territory’ of Europe’s autochthonous minorities.
-In this case comparing the GR20 on Corsica territory with that of the Frisia Coast Trail.
-And, like hiking the Frisia Coast Trail, the GR20 too guides you through the core of the region’s culture.
+The GR20 is Europe’s toughest long-distance trail, so they say.
+And one of the most dangerous, as it turned out.
+The bastard wanted to experience the similarities of hiking trails that cover territories of Europe’s autochthonous minorities.
+In this case, comparing the GR20 on Corsica territory with that of the Frisia Coast Trail.
+And, like hiking the Frisia Coast, the GR20 too guides you through the core of the region’s culture.
 Hiking ánd climbing Europe’s toughest and deadliest trail was taken for granted, in a naive way.

 Whereas the last violent confrontation about identity and equal rights of the Frisians in the Netherlands already dates back to the early ’50s of the twentieth century, with the incident that became know as Kneppelfreed ‘Baton-Friday’ (read our blog post Leeuwarden 2018: European Capital of Exiled Governments on this matter), official cessation of the armed struggle in Corsica against ‘the continent’ was announced only as recent as 2014.

 Trail-wise the differences could not be bigger.
-The Frisia Coast Trail covers 2.220 kilometers through successively Belgium, the Netherlands, Germany and Denmark, with a total ascent of only ca. 300 meters and descent of ca. 300 meters.
+The Frisia Coast Trail covers 2,150 kilometers through successively Belgium, the Netherlands, Germany and Denmark, with a total ascent of only ca. 300 meters and descent of ca. 300 meters.
 The GR20 covers only ca. 190 kilometers cutting through nearly the whole island from the northwest to the southeast, but with a total ascent of ca. 12.5 kilometers and descent of ca. 12.5 kilometers!
 The GR20 is a shark’s jaw with razor sharp and remorseless teeth.
-And, it consists of rock, rock and rock.
+It consists of rock, rock and rock too.
 Mostly grey and red granite.
 And you better not roll.
-The Frisia Coast Trail is as flat as a damask tablecloth.
+The Frisia Coast is as flat as a damask tablecloth.
 Soft and green.
 It consists of a combination of smelly clay, sand, sticky mud, seawater, and lots of spilled milk and cow dung.
-The only rock you will find, is imported basalt to strengthen the bases of dikes, and, of course, with the exception of the red, rocky island of Heligolandin the North Sea.
+The only rock you will find, is imported basalt to strengthen the bases of dikes.
+Of course, with the exception of the red, rocky island of Heligoland of Nordfriesland in the North Sea.

 At the end of stage 6 of the GR20 you reach the refuge at Manganu.
 This marks the beginning of the heartlands of Corsica.
 From here until the refuge at Bocco di Verdi at the end of stage 11, you will notice that the hut-owners of the refuges display many flags.
 And, they do not solely display the white Corsican flag with its, interesting, black Moor’s head.